donrax/industrial-surface-inspection-datasets/README.md

 Datasets are intended for academic research only.
 No commercial usage is allowed.
 Links are to original author's pages, cite their work if you use dataset in your work.

-Keywords: dataset, industrial surface inspection, defect detection, anomaly detection, automated inspection, surface inspection, computer vision, machine vision, deep Learning
+Keywords: dataset, industrial surface inspection, defect detection, anomaly detection, automated inspection, surface inspection, computer vision, machine vision, deep Learning, segmentation, classification

 * MVTec Anomaly Detection Dataset (MVTec AD) 2019<br />